TRACE MY HOUSE

 More detailed descriptions of buildings listed as being of special architectural or historic interest have been published by the Department for culture, media and sport

 English Heritage is another government body that has major responsibilities in conservation, giving advice, registering and protecting the historic environment.
-It also maintains a public archive, the National Monuments Record and you can find details about all 360,000 English Heritage Listed buildings
+Here you can find details about all 360,000 English Heritage Listed buildings

 In Scotland, copies of statutory lists of buildings are held at theNational Monuments Record for Scotland